AnthonyBloomer/daftlistings/README.rst

         print(listing.get_price())

 Retrieve all properties for sale in Dublin 15.
+This example loops through each page of listings and prints the result.

 .. code:: python